 Table 4.1.
 The one-arm spectrograph concept.

-4.3.2 Two-Arm Spectrographs
+4.C.2 Two-Arm Spectrographs

 The two-arm spectrograph design enables an increase in the wavelength range and improves the spectral resolution because we spread the light out over twice as many pixels (CCDs).